downfa11/cursus/docs/core/message-flow.md

 ## Summary

-The consumption system in go-broker provides:
+The consumption system in cursus provides:

 - **On-demand disk reads**: Historical messages can be retrieved at any time using the CONSUME command
 - **Memory-mapped I/O**: Efficient file access using OS-level memory mapping